inspec/inspec/docs/resources/aws_security_groups.md

       its('group_ids') { should include('sg-12345678') }
     end

+## Matchers

+For a full list of available matchers please visit our [matchers page](https://www.inspec.io/docs/reference/matchers/).

-### entries
+### exists

-Provides access to the raw results of the query.
-This can be useful for checking counts and other advanced operations.

-    # Allow at most 100 security groups on the account
+The control will pass if the filter returns at least one result.
+Use `should_not` if you expect zero matches.

+    # You will always have at least one SG, the VPC default SG
-    describe aws_security_groups do
+    describe aws_security_groups
-      its('entries.count') { should be <= 100}
+      it { should exist }
     end